SimonSubokLee/ston-docs-son/admin/cacti.rst

 .. figure:: img/cacti07.png
    :align: center

-   Enegement error.
+   Engagement error.

 .. note::

    If the SNMP engagement fails:

-   -  Please check if SNMP from STON is enabled.
+   -  Check STON to make sure SNMP is enabled.
-   -  Please make sure if the SNMP port matches that of STON.
+   -  Check to see if the SNMP port number matches STON's SNMP port number.

-The STON template provides 18 different graph types.
+If the device engagement succeeds, you can use 18 different types of graph provided by the STON template.

 .. figure:: img/cacti08.png
    :align: center

-   Click the "Create Graphs for this Host" link.
+   Click "Create Graphs for this Host".

 .. figure:: img/cacti09.png
    :align: center

+   There are 18 types of graphs provided.

-Click the [Create] button.
+Click the [Create] button and check the graphs that were created.

 .. figure:: img/cacti10.png
    :align: center

-   Graphs created now.
+   The graphs have been created.

 .. _cacti_graph_tree: